neaps/tide-predictor/README.md

   //....there are usually many, read the docs
 ]

-const highLowTides = tidePrediction(constituents, {
+const highLowTides = TidePredictor(constituents, {
   phaseKey: 'phase_GMT'
 }).getExtremesPrediction({
   start: new Date('2019-01-01'),